Základné a nadstavbové vzdelávacie programy pre tím.

 Example of Toyota developing a new car as described in Takeuchi’s and Nonaka’s paper: In Toyota, they needed to develop a car that gets twice the gas mileage, in half the time they ever shipped a car.
 It was impossible by any approach they’ve used before, so the management said: „Let’s try something new!“.
 The team working on the new concept started cooperating and asking each other questions, „What should we do?
 How do we do it?“.
 This pushed the team into a self-organizing state, increased cooperation, and naturally introduced overlapping development phases to speed up the process.

-Scrum framework challenges the old way of thinking.
-Here, there’s a possibility that the outcomes are different than predicted, which requires a fair amount of integrity to keep the transparency, admitting failure, and making decisions around it.
+The Scrum framework challenges the old way of thinking.
+Here, there’s a possibility that the outcomes are different than predicted, which requires a fair amount of integrity to keep the transparency, admit failure, and make decisions around it.

 There was a need for a different system that would be more reliable and responsive to changes.
 Considering how nowadays our lives are dependent on technology and how software products are being used in our bodies or in planes flying at 10 km above the ground.
 These products are too complex and unpredictable to be developed like they were 70 years ago.